Eileen’s Story

 Next Steps

 5 months into the GAPS Diet, I hit a healing plateau.
 I felt much better than I had before, but was no longer moving forward.
 In my research into alternative healing, I learned about a drug called Low-Dose Naltrexone (LDN).
-It’s a very mild medication rarely used by rheumatologists, but recommended by alternative health practitioners such as Dr. Joseph Mercola and Dr. Thomas Cowan, and they recommend its use in combination with dietary healing.
+It’s a very mild medication rarely used by rheumatologists, but often recommended by alternative health practitioners in combination with dietary healing.
 A 50mg dose of Naltrexone was originally created to help heroin addicts through withdrawal.
-Suprisingly, they learned that a low dose of this medication (1.5 – 4.5mg) helped regulate the immune response in people with autoimmune disorders.
-At such a low dose, there are no side effects.
+Surprisingly, they learned that a low dose of this medication (1.5 – 4.5mg) helped regulate the immune response in people with autoimmune disorders.
+At such a low dose, most people don’t experience side effects.
 Some people even go into remission on this drug.
-That didn’t happen for me, but I would say the LDN reduced my daily pain one full level, from medium-low to mild.
+That didn’t happen for me, but I would say the LDN reduced my morning stiffness.
 It’s enough of an effect that I’ll keep taking it, but I need to do something else to relieve the inflammation altogether.

 So, what’s next?
 At the peak of my rheumatoid pain, I felt like huge waves were rocking through my body and knocking me onto a rocky shore.
 Now, I can still feel the waves, but they’re growing smaller and smaller.
 My goal is to reach “still waters”.
 I’m going to continue with the GAPS Diet, but I am adding the Paleo Autoimmune Protocol.
 My hope is that I will be able to identify the remaining foods that are causing the last of the low-grade inflammation.